Gas-assisted injection molding is an innovative technology developed on the basis of traditional injection molding. .

 and it also can improve the strength and rigidity without increasing the weight of the injection parts by designing ribs with air passages.

-Gas-assisted molding generally includes several steps, such as melt injection, gas injection, gas pressure maintaining, gas recovery and part demolding.
+Gas-assisted molding generally includes several steps, like melt injection, gas inject, gas pressure holding, gas recovery and part demolding.

 Firstly, a preset viscous fluid, generally molten polymer, about 75%~95% of the mold cavity is injected from the gate, and then a non-viscous fluid with a certain pressure is injected into the mold through the gate, runner .